 About the Choreographer

-In her work as founder and choreographer of AKD, Alyssandra strives to combine the academic and theatrical aspects of dance in a unique way, making her work accessible to a wide range of audiences, yet still contemplative in nature.
+In her work as founder and director of Alyssandra Katherine Dance (AKD), Alyssandra strives to combine the academic and theatrical aspects of dance in a unique way, making her work accessible to a wide range of audiences, yet still contemplative in nature.
 Using both biographical and ethnographical means, Alyssandra finds parallels between human connection and movement.
 She then employs everyday pedestrian gestures as a framework for her repertoire and builds on these gestures to make them more theatrical.
 Through this process, Alyssandra develops works that are physically challenging, and yet accessible through familiarity.
-Her movement technique includes contact improvisation, floor work, physical training, release, and Tai Chi Chuan influences.
+Her movement technique includes contact improvisation, floor work, physical training, release, and t'ai chi influences.

 Alyssandra currently holds an M.A. in Dance from London Contemporary Dance School and a B.A. in World Arts & Culture/Dance from the University of California, Los Angeles.
 She has danced for several well-known choreographers, including Victoria Marks, Cheng-Chieh Yu, Michel Kouakou, Ros Warby, Jorge Crecis, and Darren Ellis.
 Since her relocation to the Bay Area, Alyssandra has served on the Dancers' Group CA$H Grant and Pushfest 2017 Panels.
+She is the previous Managing Director of Robert Moses' Kin.
 Her work has premiered at both U.S. and U.K. based dance platforms.